Isaac Sanger was born in Bavaria in 1836. By 1852 he was in New York City.

 In 1861, when sesession and war came, Lehman buried three hundred dollars in gold six feet deep, and the two brothers joined the Confederate Army.

 After the war, Lehman dug up his gold.
 Brothers Philip, Samuel, David, Jacob, and Alexander joined Isaac and Lehman.
-As the Houston and Texas Central railroad laid track north from Houston in the late 1860s and early 1870s, the Sangers built stores in the railroad towns: Millican, Bryan, Hearne, Calvert, Bremond, Kosse, Groesbeck, Corsicana, Dallas, Sherman, Waco.
+As the Houston and Texas Central railroad laid track north from Houston in the late 1860s and early 1870s, the Sangers built stores in the railroad towns: Millican, Bryan, Hearne, Calvert, Bremond, Kosse, Groesbeck, Corsicana, Sherman, Waco.
 On average, the first stores were the size of today’s two-car garage.

-Soon after the Texas and Pacific railroad reached Fort Worth in 1876, the brothers opened a dry goods store here on Houston Street.
+Soon after the Texas and Pacific railroad reached Fort Worth in 1876, the brothers opened a dry goods store in Fort Worth on Houston Street.
 This ad is from the 1877 Fort Worth city directory.
 As the Sanger chain grew, the brothers opened a buying office in New York City, an advertising department, a credit union.
 Among early Sanger salesmen were Frank James, brother of Jesse James, and Herbert Marcus, who would found Neiman-Marcus in 1907.

 The brothers ran big ads . . .